Jdure/github-evaluation/slide-one.md

 ## Continuous Improvement
-A review of our mob programming experience to improve on a fundational software development approach.
+A review of our **mob programming** experiment.

+## Purpose

+To increase productivity, decision making and output of a project.

 ## Key findings

   - Open communication
   - Guidance
   - Problem-solve